Effects of noise on performance of Bernstein-Vazirani algorithm: Appendix B

 \section{Appendix B}

-This appendix provides values of the fitting parameters of all the fitted curves discussed in Sec. \ref{sec6}. \begin{enumerate} \item \textbf{Uniform Disorder with finite cut-off} : The success probability, $Q_U$, in presence of the uniform disorder are represented for different values of $n$ in Figure \ref{fig:uniform-fit}.
+This appendix provides values of the fitting parameters of all the fitted curves discussed in Sec. \ref{sec6}. \begin{enumerate} \item \textbf{Uniform Disorder with finite cut-off} : The success probability, $Q_U$, in presence of the uniform disorder are represented for different values of $n$ in Fig.~\ref{fig:uniform-fit}.
 The behavior of these curves can be determined using least-square fitting, with fitting parameters dependent on $n$.
 The profile of the curve of $Q_U$ vs $\Bar{\sigma}_U$ matches the following function

-where $a_U$, $b_U$, and $d_U$ are the fitting parameters. \begin{itemize} \item For $n=1$, the fitting parameters are given as $a_U=0.59 \pm 0.0024$, $b_U=1.8 \pm 0.018$, and $d_U=0.41 \pm 0.0027$ with an error of $0.0023$.
+where $a_U$, $b_U$, and $e_U$ are the fitting parameters. \begin{itemize} \item For $n=1$, the fitting parameters are given as $a_U=0.59 \pm 0.0024$, $b_U=1.8 \pm 0.018$, and $e_U=0.41 \pm 0.0027$ with an error of $0.0023$.

-\item For $n=2$, the parameters become $a_U = 0.79 \pm 0.0027$, $b_U = 2.6 \pm 0.027$, $d = 0.19 \pm 0.0028$ with an error of $0.0046$.
+\item For $n=2$, the parameters become $a_U = 0.79 \pm 0.0027$, $b_U = 2.6 \pm 0.027$, $e_U = 0.19 \pm 0.0028$ with an error of $0.0046$.

-\item Finally, for $n=10$, the parameters become $a_U=0.99 \pm 0.0028$, $b_U=10 \pm 0.068$, $d_U = 0$ with an error of $0.0059$. \end{itemize}
+\item Finally, for $n=10$, the parameters become $a_U=0.99 \pm 0.0028$, $b_U=10 \pm 0.068$, $e_U = 0$ with an error of $0.0059$. \end{itemize}

-\item \textbf{ Gaussian Disorder:} The profile of the curves depicted in Fig \ref{fig:gaussian-fit}. to represent the success probability of the quantum algorithm can be well-fitted using the least square fitting technique.
+\item \textbf{ Gaussian Disorder:} The profile of the curves depicted in Fig.~\ref{fig:gaussian-fit} to represent the success probability of the BV algorithm can be well-fitted using the least square fitting technique.
 The function which appropriately fits the plot of $Q_G$ with respect to $\Bar{\sigma}_G$ is

-\begin{itemize} \item For $n=1$, the parameters are $a_G = 0.19 \pm 0.0031$, $b_G = 4.3 \pm 0.087$, $c_G = -0.31 \pm 0.0034$ and $d_G = 0.80 \pm 0.0033$ with an error of $0.0012$.
+\begin{itemize} \item For $n=1$, the parameters are $a_G = 0.19 \pm 0.0031$, $b_G = 4.3 \pm 0.087$, $c_G = -0.31 \pm 0.0034$ and $e_G = 0.80 \pm 0.0033$ with an error of $0.0012$.

-\item For $n=2$, $a_G = 0.43 \pm 0.0044$, $b_G = 4.4 \pm 0.059$, $c_G = -0.33 \pm 0.0048$, and $d_G = 0.57 \pm 0.0046$ with an error of $0.0018$.
+\item For $n=2$, $a_G = 0.43 \pm 0.0044$, $b_G = 4.4 \pm 0.059$, $c_G = -0.33 \pm 0.0048$, and $e_G = 0.57 \pm 0.0046$ with an error of $0.0018$.

-\item For $n=10$, $a_G = 0.95 \pm 0.0031$, $b_G = 10 \pm 0.089$, $c_G = -0.052 \pm 0.0044$ and $d_G = 0.046 \pm 0.0029$ with an error of $0.0045$. \end{itemize}
+\item For $n=10$, $a_G = 0.95 \pm 0.0031$, $b_G = 10 \pm 0.089$, $c_G = -0.052 \pm 0.0044$ and $e_G = 0.046 \pm 0.0029$ with an error of $0.0045$. \end{itemize}

-\item \textbf{Cauchy-Lorentz Disorder} In Fig. \ref{fig:cauchy-fit}, disorder averaged probabilities of success of quantum algorithms is plotted against the scaled disorder strength, $\bar{\sigma}_C$.
+\item \textbf{Cauchy-Lorentz Disorder} In Fig.~\ref{fig:cauchy-fit}, disorder-averaged probabilities of success of BV algorithm is plotted against the scaled disorder strength, $\bar{\sigma}_C$.
 The curves drawn for different $n$ can be fitted using the least-square method.
 The following function can be used to fit the nature of $Q_C$ against $\Bar{\sigma}_C$